-While you don’t need to particularly invest in the armor stat, it is still recommended to dual wield a shield along with a proper weapon.
+While you don’t need to invest in the armor stat particularly, it is still recommended to dual-wield a shield along with a proper weapon.
 The reason is quite simple, you won’t have enough Vigor to tank a boss’s attacks like child play, and that’s where the shield comes in.

 The Silver Eagle Kite Shield is a good shield to keep due to its low stat requirements.
 However, you may choose to pick a stronger option if you desire.
 You will gain an average block of 53% by equipping Silver Eagle Kite Shield.

-The Hawk Ring can be used to increase the overall range of your bows and crossbows, thereby making your sniping even deadlier.
-With that said, you also obtain the ability to zoom in and out while aiming – which can further add to the overall experience.
+The Hawk Ring can increase the overall range of your bows and crossbows, thereby making your sniping even deadlier.
+With that said, you also can zoom in and out while aiming – which can further add to the overall experience.

 The Hornet Ring can increase the critical damage by 30%.
 Since attributes like lethality don’t play a major part in Dark Souls 3, you can expect Critical Hit to be your best bet.
 The mentioned value of the Hornet Ring can change according to the motion values of certain mechanics.
 Therefore, your damage might vary.

-As for the stealth-based spells, you can use Chameleon and Hidden Body for evading visual detection.
+As for the stealth-based spells, you can use Chameleon and Hidden Body to evade visual detection.
 Once again, you need to have your Intelligence up to a certain level to use such spells, so it is better to put the least emphasis on spells for this build.

 Dexterity and Strength Assassin Build